Table of contents

 In the end, the solution seems to be easy, isn’t it?
 To fix the documentation problem we could add one more step before implementing the code.
 The flow would be to create the specification, read it, understand and remove possible gaps, and after that, start the coding.

 This approach works fine when there is time to implement and do everything as planned and you have the customer working with you.
-The downside is when the customer tries to workaround the flow, adding pressure to the delivery of what hasn’t been documented and the lack of technical understanding can lead to pressure even worse.
+The downside is when the customer tries to work around the flow, adding pressure to the delivery of what hasn’t been documented, and the lack of technical understanding can lead to even worse pressure.
 (In the end, everything is fast and easy to implement, right?)

 Working software over comprehensive documentation